-It’s time for the Beach Watchers Eelgrass Monitors to collect winter samples.
+It’s time for the Beach Watchers Eelgrass Monitors to brave the winter chill for eelgrass sample collection.
 The work isn’t hard, but the night is dark and cold and there’s an awful lot of knee deep water to wade through, so project lead Jan Holmes has wisely rounded up a couple of helpers (her husband, Steve and me) to keep her company and carry stuff.

 The testing protocol requires that samples come from the same section of the meadow each time.